microsoft/msstore-cli/README.md

 [![CI](https://github.com/microsoft/msstore-cli/actions/workflows/build.yml/badge.svg)](https://github.com/microsoft/msstore-cli/actions/workflows/build.yml)

 ## About
 The Microsoft Store Command Line Interface is a cross-platform (Windows, MacOS, Linux) CLI that helps developers access the Microsoft Store APIs, for both managed (MSIX), as well as unmanaged (MSI/EXE) applications.
-It helps developers by creating required online resources (credentials), as well as later setting up their application projects (UWPs, Win32s, Flutter, PWAs, as well as many other types of Windows applications) to be ready to ship to the Microsoft Store, going from the initial steps of configuring the application's manifest, as well as the actual publishing of an MSIX or MSI/EXE.
+It helps developers by creating required online resources (credentials), as well as later setting up their application projects (UWPs, Win32s, Flutter, PWAs, Electron, React-Native, as well as many other types of Windows applications) to be ready to ship to the Microsoft Store, going from the initial steps of configuring the application's manifest, as well as the actual publishing of an MSIX or MSI/EXE.

 ## Contributing